AbnormalDistributions/e_paper_weather_display/README.md

 # Note
 If you are not using a 7.5 inch Version 2 display, you will want to replace 'epd7in5_V2.py' in the 'lib' folder with whichever one you have from https://github.com/waveshare/e-Paper/tree/master/RaspberryPi%26JetsonNano/python/lib/waveshare_epd
+Fairly extensive adjustments will have to be made for other sized screens.